 Those situations can be a bit hard to see if it’s a scam or not since the website looks legit but that is why I recommend going through platforms like Airbnb or VRBO so you can read reviews and you have the platform to help you file complaints.
-Reviews are the one thing I go off of when I book vacation rentals and I prefer to use Airbnb.
+Reviews are the one thing I go off of when I book vacation rentals and I personally prefer to use Airbnb.
 I’ve never had any issues using Airbnb around the world for the past 8 years.
 If you want to book through the property management website, request a video call and see if they can show you the property through video.
 Also ask them if you can get the contact information of a previous tenant so you can talk to them and get their feedback.

 Another tip is to join the Facebook groups like Costa Rica Expats or Gringos in Costa Rica since many of those members can give recommendations for legit property managers and vacation rentals.
 If you’re looking for long term rentals, look up the “real estate and rentals” Facebook group of the place you’re going to.
 For example, the Tamarindo Rentals and Real Estate or Atenas Costa Rica Classifieds.

 Another thing you need to be aware of are is your credit card.
 You can use credit cards almost everywhere in Costa Rica but make sure you check your statement often because there may be people who will steal your credit card information.
 Learn more about handling money in Costa Rica here.